 following makefile is taken from

-device/moto/shamu/aosp_shamu.mkas an example.
-Notice the product is inheriting from the
+device/google/marlin/aosp_marlin.mkas an example.
+Notice that the product inherits from the

-See Product Definition Variables for additional product-specific variables you can add to your makefiles.
+See Setting product definition variables for additional product-specific variables that you can add to your makefiles.

 - Create an

 AndroidProducts.mkfile that points to the product's makefiles.
 In this example, only the product definition makefile is needed.
 The example below is from